 Gil Shaked has served as our Chief Technology Officer since the Take-Private Transaction in February 2019.
 In this role, Mr. Shaked oversees the management of technology strategy and operations, data operations, enterprise systems, applications, security, infrastructure, automation, and digital transformation.
 Prior to this role, Mr. Shaked served as Managing Director at Citadel from April 2017 to March 2019, where he initiated, managed, and led the sale of the Omnium Platform to Northern Trust.
 Prior to Citadel, Mr. Shaked was a Managing Director and divisional CIO at Morgan Stanley from March 2013 to April 2017, where he led the development and implementation of a global technology strategy with the goals of enabling business growth and reducing operational expenses and risks through innovation.
 Prior to Morgan Stanley, Mr. Shaked was a Managing Director at Société Générale from September 2010 to February 2013.
 He was a leading member of a core team that conducted the analysis and development of a plan to set up a new prime brokerage business.
 Prior to Société Générale, Mr. Shaked was the Chief Executive Officer of Correlix, a product and managed services firm that provided latency information to high-frequency trading shops, investment banks, and hedge funds.
 Gil is an investor and advisor to early stage technology startups, including Otoma, an AI based testing company, and Valerann, a smart roads development and management company.

 Board of Directors

 Our business and affairs are managed under the direction of our board of directors.
-Pursuant to the voting agreement, the authorized number of directors has been established at eight directors.
-During the term of the voting agreement, the Investor Consortium has the right to determine the total number of directors.
 Contemporaneously with this offering, our board of directors will be composed of eight directors.